omokshyna/java-dead-links/README.md

 }
 ```

-Please suggest a PR with a java code implementing the above contract.
-Remember to implement also a test verifying the output format.
+It is ok to use YML/XML or any other format considering the test verifying this format is available.